fiberseq/train-m6A-calling/README.md

 All required resources are defined in the `config.yml` file.
 See configuration section for more details on the resources.

-## Training semi-supervised CNN model
+## Train semi-supervised CNN model

 To run the semi-supervised CNN model, run the following commands: